A Week Sailing on Lake Diefenbaker

 Eyes wide, we looked at each other and laughed at the close call.
 Sitting in the stern of the boat, I was charged with manning the rudder and attempting to guide us along the shoreline near the Elbow Harbour Marina at Lake Diefenbaker.
 From too much wind to not enough, we had been challenged the previous few days while learning the secrets to successful sailing.
 We were told several times during our on and offshore lessons that sailing is an easy sport to learn yet difficult to master - but that’s what the fun is all about.

 Sailing the Saskatchewan Seas

-Everyone knows Saskatchewan is a landlocked prairie province (despite the wheat and barley stealing pirates on the river Saskatchewan).
+Everyone knows Saskatchewan is a landlocked prairie province.
 Calling Lake Diefenbaker a “Saskatchewan sea” might be a bit of stretch, but it’s a surprisingly perfect location to throw off the bowlines and explore the nearly 800 kilometres of shoreline.

 I signed up for a week of sailing lessons with the Saskatchewan Sailing Clubs Association (SSCA) Mobile Sailing School in partnership with the Lake Diefenbaker Yacht Club (LDYC) and Sail Canada.
 For a prairie girl growing up with rolling wheat fields and structured grid roads, the allure of action on unpredictable waters attracts me.
 In the past, I’ve learned to surf, pursued scuba diving to a professional level and even attempted windsurfing and kitesurfing.
 I’ve always secretly fantasized about selling everything, buying a sailboat and setting off to explore the world’s oceans and coastlines.